cjekel/build_aosp_xiaomi_mi9_cepheus/README.md

 The sources here are from github user markakash, who has put in a ton of work on the Mi 9!

-In both cases you need to set up your AOSP build enviorment.
-I'm currently using a docker contianer with ubuntu 16.04, as I was having issues with my main linux installation.
+In both cases you need to set up your AOSP build environment.
+I'm currently using a docker container with ubuntu 16.04, as I was having issues with my main linux installation.

-0. Set up your build enviorment according to Google https://source.android.com/setup/build/initializing
+0. Set up your build environment according to Google https://source.android.com/setup/build/initializing
 0. Install repo according to https://source.android.com/setup/build/downloading#installing-repo

-## Lineage isntructions
+## Lineage instructions

 0. Set up repo to grab the lineage source
     ```bash